rust-lang/rustc-perf/collector/README.md

 To benchmark a local build:
 ```
-./target/release/collector --output-repo $OUTPUT_DIR \
+./target/release/collector --db $DATABASE \
     bench_local --rustc $RUSTC --cargo $CARGO $ID
 ```

-`$OUTPUT_DIR` is a path (relative or absolute) to a directory, in which the timing data will be placed.
+`$DATABASE` is a path (relative or absolute) to a sqlite database file, in which the timing data will be placed.
 It will be created if it does not already exist.
+Alternatively, the collector supports postgres as a backend and the URL can be specified (beginning with `postgres://`), but this is unlikely to be useful for local collection.

 `$RUSTC` is a path (relative or absolute) to a rustc executable.
 Some benchmarks use procedural macros, which require a stage 2 compiler.
 Therefore,